-In my last blog post, I talked about why connection will make (or break) your wedding.
+In a recent post, I talked about why connection will make – or break – your wedding.
 When we include family and friends in our wedding ceremony, acknowledging the meaning and support they offer us, we satisfy one of our deepest and oldest human hungers: to feel connected…to belong.

 Connection gives purpose and meaning to our lives, according to Brené Brown’s research.
 Connection allows us to experience happiness, joy, comfort and love.
 Connection leaves an imprint on our hearts.
 It’s the weddings (not just our own!) that we never forget.